ST. CROIX INSIGHTS

 Photo by Diego Jiminez

-While attending Augsburg College in my youthful days, I noticed that many of my professors would occasionally take a sabbatical, a break from their usual academic pursuits.
+While attending Augsburg College in my youthful days, I noticed that many of my professors would occasionally take a sabbatical.
+This means taking a break from their usual academic pursuits.
 They worked on their books, furthered their research, or traveled the world.

-We work so hard during our best years, hoping we’ll have the time, money, and energy to travel in our golden years, that we sometimes forget to focus on ourselves in the here and now.
-Whatever your career or walk of life, there are very good reasons to take time off from your job and your daily life—before you retire—to focus on your own growth.
+We work so hard during our best years, hoping we’ll have the time, money, and energy to travel in our golden years.
+We sometimes forget to focus on ourselves in the here and now.
+Whatever your career or walk of life, there are very good reasons to take time off from your job and your daily life.
+You should do this before you retire, to focus on your own growth.

 We all have “someday” projects in mind, things we tell ourselves we’ll do just as soon as we have the time for them.
 A sabbatical is the perfect way to carve out the time to jumpstart a new research project, make headway on a stalled-out manuscript, or conduct that research we keep putting off.

-Sabbaticals are like supercharged vacations: they get you out of your day-to-day and into a more relaxed state of being, which frees your subconscious mind to make deeper connections with your work and your purpose.
+Sabbaticals are like supercharged vacations: they get you out of your day-to-day.
+They get you into a more relaxed state of being.
+This frees your subconscious mind to make deeper connections with your work and your purpose.

 We all need time away.
 Making time to put everything on hold, slow down, and focus on yourself and your career will let you return with renewed purpose and motivation.

-While any time away offers important benefits, take the opportunity to travel overseas if at all possible—especially if you’ve never been outside the country before.
+While any time away offers important benefits, take the opportunity to travel overseas if at all possible.
+Prioritize this especially if you’ve never been outside the country before.

-Traveling offers a rich opportunity to gain insight into other people’s lives, and interacting with people from other cultures and backgrounds is an incredible source of new experiences and new ideas.
+Traveling offers a rich opportunity to gain insight into other people’s lives.
+Interacting with people from other cultures and backgrounds is an incredible source of new experiences and new ideas.